There are a number of ways to discount merchandise in Artisan.

 - Activate the “Operations” button (by touch, click, or Ctrl-O).

 Then, select the DISCOUNT button and choose “Discount Item.”

 - Type the percentage amount or dollar amount (with a period) and then press Enter.

 Option 2: Manual Price Override converts to Dollar Discount

-This works by typing in a new price on the sales screen and after you press Enter, it reverts the price to the original amount and enters the difference in the discount column resulting in the correct discounted price.
+This works by typing in a new price on the sales screen.
+After you press Enter, it reverts the price to the original amount and enters the difference in the discount column, resulting in the correct discounted price.

 Option 3: Discount by Item or Category by Percent or Dollar Amount

-You can also optionally chose a date range where the discount only applies during this range.
+You can also optionally choose a date range where the discount only applies during this range.

 Discounts in parent categories inherit to sub-categories unless you override those discounts by adding a specific non-zero discount in the sub-category.

-So if you have a Christmas category as a parent category and you also have a Ornaments category inside Christmas and you put in a 10% discount in Christmas, the Ornaments will also be discounted 10% unless you change the Ornaments to have say a 15% off.
-If you don’t want to discount Ornaments, then you would need to have no items directly under Christmas and create sub-categories and then choose which of those categories you would want to discount or not.
+If you have a Christmas category as a parent category and an Ornaments category inside Christmas, and you put in a 10% discount in Christmas, the Ornaments will also be discounted 10% unless you change the Ornaments to have, for example, 15% off.
+If you don’t want to discount Ornaments, then you would need to have no items directly under Christmas, and create sub-categories.
+Then, choose which of those categories you would want to discount or not.